Get to know us better

-Co-operative Energy is part of The Midcounties Co-operative, the largest independent co-operative in the UK with sales of £780 million and 430,000 members.
-Midcounties set up Co-operative Energy in 2010.
-Although founded by a regional co-operative, Co-operative Energy is very much a national business, covering the whole of England, Wales and Scotland.
+We are part of The Midcounties Co-operative, which is the largest independent co-operative in the UK.
+In 2013/2014 The Midcounties Co-operative achieved sales of £1.1 billion and £30 million profit, across their Groups; Food, Energy, Travel, Pharmacy, Flexible Benefits, Funeral, Childcare and Post Offices.
+Midcounties set up Co-operative Energy in 2010 and we have achieved sales of £159 million with over 200,000 members in just 4 years.
+Although we were founded by a regional Co-operative, we are very much a national business, covering the whole of England, Wales and Scotland.

 Our unique approach

-Our unique approach is born of over 165 years of treating customers, members and suppliers fairly.
-This ethos guides every decision we make and being owned by our customers is what sets us apart from other businesses.
+Our unique approach to business is the product of over 165 years of treating customers, members and suppliers fairly.
+Our ethos means our members have a say in every decision we make, which sets us apart from other businesses.

-The Co-operative Movement has its roots in the early part of the nineteenth century.
-The industrial revolution reshaped society but created many problems and challenges.
-One challenge was the difficulty many ordinary families experienced in obtaining food of acceptable quality at fair prices.
-The development of shops did not keep pace with the growth of new industrial communities and unscrupulous shopkeepers maintained a monopoly in their localities.
-The self-help values of the Victorian age, coupled with the increasingly popular ideas of social reformers such as Robert Owen, led people to realise that they could achieve far more by acting collectively than they ever would alone.
+The Co-operative Movement began in the early part of the nineteenth century.
+Although the industrial revolution reshaped society it created many problems and challenges, one of which was the difficulty that many families faced trying to obtain everyday items for a fair price.
+The development of shops couldn’t keep up with the pace of new industrial communities; meaning shopkeepers maintained a monopoly in their localities.
+The self-help values of the Victorian age, coupled with the increasingly popular ideas of social reformers, such as Robert Owen, meant that people realised they could achieve more as a collective than they ever would alone.

-The Rochdale Pioneers are credited with starting the first successful retail co-operative society in 1844.
-The Pioneers opened a shop in Toad Lane, Rochdale selling unadulterated goods at reasonable prices to raise funds to create their own co-operative community.
-They also introduced a dividend, meaning that every customer could become members of the Society and receive a return in accordance with their expenditure.
+The Rochdale Pioneers founded the first successful retail co-operative society in 1844.
+They opened a shop on Toad Lane in Rochdale selling goods at reasonable prices to raise funds for their own Co-operative community.
+The Pioneers also introduced a dividend, meaning every customer could become members of the society and receive a share of the profits depending on how much they spent.
 The ideas behind their work have become known as The Rochdale Principles, the values by which they would trade.
-These are still used by co-operatives around the world today and are expressed as:

-Co-operatives are voluntary organisations, open to all people without discrimination, who are able to use the services and are willing to accept the responsibilities of membership.
+Co-operatives are voluntary organisations, open to everyone without discrimination.
+They offer services to all of their members providing they are willing to accept the responsibilities of their membership.

-Co-operatives are democratic organisations, controlled by their members, who actively participate in setting policies and making decisions.
-Men and women serving as elected representatives are accountable to the membership.
-Members have equal voting rights – one member, one vote regardless of how much they trade with the co-op.
+Co-operatives are democratic organisations that are controlled by their members.
+They actively participate in selling policies and making decisions, and are represented by elected members.
+All members have equal voting rights, one vote per member regardless of how much they trade with The Co-operative.

-Members contribute equitably to the capital of their co-operative.
-Members allocate profits for any or all of the following purposes: developing their co-operative; building up reserves; rewarding members in proportion to their trade with the co-operative; and supporting other activities approved by the membership.
+Members contribute equally to the capital of their Co-operative and allocate profits for a number of reasons.
+These include developing their Co-operative, building up reserves, rewarding members in proportion to their trade with the Co-operative and supporting other activities approved by the membership.

-Co-operatives are autonomous organisations controlled by their members.
-They are not controlled by investors and shareholders in proportion to capital.
+Co-operatives are independent organisations controlled by their members, they are not controlled by investors and shareholders in proportion to capital.

-Co-operatives provide education and training for their members, elected representatives, managers and employees, so they can contribute effectively to the development of their co-operatives.
-They inform the general public – particularly young people and opinion leaders – about the nature and benefits of co-operation.
+Co-operatives provide education and training for their members, elected representatives, managers and employees, so they can contribute effectively to their development.
+They also inform the public (specifically young people and opinion leaders) about the nature and benefits of being part of a co-operative.